Bali & Beyond: Travels Through Indonesia Part 4 – Death in Sulawesi

-It’s funeral season in Tana Toraja, in the hills of the central highlands of the Indonesian island state of Sulawesi.
+It’s the funeral season in Tana Toraja (Torajaland) in the hills of the central highlands of the Indonesian island state of Sulawesi.
 How can you have a “funeral season”? you may well ask.
 How can you make sure that your nearest and dearest conveniently passes away between June and August?
-Actually that doesn’t matter as you’ll more than likely have to keep them in your house for the best part of a year, if not longer, whilst you save up for the main event.
-Death is a big deal in this part of the world and families will wait until they have saved up sufficient money to stage a 3 day extravaganza of a send off complete with food and refreshments for hundreds, dancing and plenty of pig and buffalo slaughtering.
+Actually, that doesn’t matter as you’ll more than likely have to keep them in your house for the best part of a year, if not longer, whilst you save up for the main event.
+For the survivors, death is a big deal in this part of the world and families will wait until they have saved up sufficient money to stage a 3-day extravaganza of a send-off complete with food and refreshments for hundreds, dancing and plenty of pig and buffalo slaughtering.

-No one seemed particularly sad but then I suppose that as the woman had died almost a year ago, all but the closest family and friends had probably gotten over it quite some time ago.
+No one seemed particularly sad but then I suppose that because the woman had died almost a year past, all but the closest family and friends had probably gotten over it quite some time ago.
 I suppose that does mean it could be a true celebration of her life.
-The only living creatures who had reason to be sad were the pigs and buffalo who once presented to the crowds, their hours were numbered.
-Today the buffalo were safe as it was clearly pig slaughtering day.
+The only living creatures who had reason to be sad were the pigs and buffaloes who, once presented to the crowds, were living on borrowed time.
+Today the buffaloes were safe as it was clearly pig slaughtering day.
 Buffaloes, we were told, were tomorrow.
-We were led to an area which we had passed on our way in which can only be described as an open air slaughter house.
-All around pigs were either being “sliced”, gutted, charred to take the hair off or chopped up into pieces ready to be distributed among the villagers.
+We were led to an area which we had passed on our way in which can only be described as an open-air slaughterhouse.
+All around pigs were either being sliced, gutted, charred to take the hair off or chopped up into pieces ready to be distributed among the villagers.
 As many of you know of my fondness for pigs, you will be wondering how I coped.
-Not sure really; I guess I have learned to detach AA Milne’s Piglet from what is part of fairly regular scenes in Asia.
-We do have some pretty gory footage but as I write this, am undecided whether to post it.
-Having seen more than enough bloods and guts, we said our goodbyes and left.
+Not sure really; I guess I have learned to detach AA Milne’s Piglet from what is a fairly regular scene in Asia.
+We do have some pretty gory footage but as I write this, I’m undecided whether to post it.
+Having seen more than enough blood and guts, we said our goodbyes and left.

-Meaning, in brief, that they believe that the spirit or soul exists not only in human beings, but also in all other animals, plants, rocks, natural phenomena such as thunder, geographic features such as mountains or rivers, etc. This in turn means, from what I can work out, is that they believe that the spirit remains in the body even after death and is the reason that after the person has died, but before their funeral ceremony, whilst they are lying in the family home they are considered to be sick and friends and family will pay their respects by bringing gifts of cigarettes and saying hello and goodbye each time they visit.
+Animism, in brief, means that the people believe that the spirit or soul exists not only in human beings, but also in all other animals, plants, rocks, natural phenomena such as thunder, and geographic features such as mountains or rivers, etc. This, in turn, means that the spirit remains in the body even after death and while the body is lying in the family home before the funeral ceremony, the deceased is considered to be sick, not dead, and visiting friends and family will pay their respects by bringing gifts of cigarettes and saying hello and goodbye each time they visit.